 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Jian-Hao Geng: This manuscript provides the initial few steps for the radiosensitivity study of cancer stem cells, which establishes the basis for further mechanism study.
+Mechanism study may involve proteins related to DNA damage repair, clearance of reactive oxygen species, cell cycle arrest, etc._It will provide important insights into how cancer stem cells gain radioresistance and how to overcome the resistance.__________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 How would you expect an individual who has never performed this technique to struggle?